-(1) See pages 33-34, 39-40 and 44 of the Company's Form 10-K for fiscal year 2017 for a detailed description of certain items excluded from the non-GAAP financial measures presented the 10-K for fiscal years 2017 and 2016.
+(1) See pages 33-35, 39-41 and 44 of the Company's Form 10-K for fiscal year 2018 for a detailed description of certain items excluded from the non-GAAP financial measures presented in the 10-K for fiscal years 2018 and 2017.

 These non-GAAP performance measures were used by management to conduct and evaluate its business during its regular review of operating results for the periods affected.

 Management and the Company's Board utilized these non-GAAP measures to make decisions about the uses of Company resources, analyze performance between periods, develop internal projections and measure management performance.
 The Company's primary internal financial reporting excluded these items affecting comparability.
 In addition, the HR Committee of the Company's Board used these non-GAAP measures when setting and assessing achievement of incentive compensation goals.